Franz Ehrle: Early years and formation

-After being ordained a priest on 24 September 1876 in Liverpool, Ehrle did pastoral work in a home for the poor at Preston, Lancashire, before being transferred in 1878 to Tervuren, Belgium, where the German Jesuit periodical Stimmen aus Maria-Laach (Voices from Maria Laach) had established its office in exile, to serve as its editor.
+After being ordained a priest on 24 September 1876 in Liverpool, Ehrle carried out pastoral work in a home for the poor at Preston, Lancashire, before being transferred in 1878 to Tervuren, Belgium, where the German Jesuit periodical Stimmen aus Maria-Laach (Voices from Maria Laach) had established its office in exile, to serve as its editor.

 Working in the Vatican Archives

 When Pope Leo XIII opened the Vatican Secret Archives in 1880, Ehrle was called to Rome to do research on the official correspondence between the Holy See and Germany during the Thirty Years War.
 The work progressed very slowly as a large number of documents were as yet lacking detailed catalogs.
-Ehrle became more and more involved, but, responding to Pope Leo's call for a renewal in Thomistic studies, his interests shifted to gathering and cataloging books and manuscripts relating to scholasticism.
-To do so he visited other European libraries.
+Ehrle became more and more involved, but, responding to Pope Leo's call for a renewal in Thomistic studies, his interests shifted to gathering and cataloging books and manuscripts relating to scholasticism, and he visited other European libraries to do so.
 Publications began in 1885 with the Bibliotheca Theologiae et Philosophiae Scholasticae selectae (5 volumes).
 In the beginning of 1890 he began the publication of a Historia Bibliothecae Romanorum Pontificum, a comprehensive history of the papal libraries from both Avignon and Rome.

 In September of that same year (1890), Ehrle was made a member extraordinary of the Board of Councilors of the Vatican Library, serving from 1890 to 1895, after which he served as its prefect until 1914.

-In 1898 (30 September-1 October), Ehrle organized an international conference on the preservation of manuscripts at the Swiss Abbey of St Gall.
+In 1898 (30 September – 1 October), Ehrle organized an international conference on the preservation of manuscripts at the Swiss Abbey of St Gall.
 As a result of the conference, a committee was established: